GraphQLSwift/Graphiti/README.md

             Field("decrement", at: \.decrement)

             Field("incrementBy", at: \.incrementBy) {
-                Argument("count", at: \.count)
+                Argument("amount", at: \.amount)
             }

             Field("decrementBy", at: \.decrementBy) {
-                Argument("count", at: \.count)
+                Argument("amount", at: \.amount)
             }
         }
     }
 }
 ```

-⭐️ Now we finally import Graphiti.
-Notice that `Schema` allows dependency injection.
-You could pass mocks of `resolver` and `context` to `Schema.execute` when testing, for example.
+⭐️ Now we finally need to import Graphiti. 😄

 #### Querying